demisto/content/Packs/Anomali_ThreatStream/Integrations/AnomaliThreatStreamv3/README.md

 ### threatstream-add-tag-to-model
 ***
-Adds tags to intelligence for purposes of filtering for related entities.
+Adds tags to intelligence to filter for related entities.

 #### Base Command